Jiaming740/MFULI/README.md

 # Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents
 This repository implements MFULI model for hierarchical multi-label professional technical document classification.
 This work has been published as the Research Article "Improving Large-scale Classification in Technology Management: Making Full Use of Label Information for Professional Technical Documents" by the journal of *IEEE Transactions on Engineering Management*.
+You can download the code for your own research.
+However, please kindly to cite our paper.
+For further inquiries, please contact *djm@mail.hfut.edu.cn*.

 ## Dependencies
 ```